Wictor Wilen

 Speaking at the European SharePoint Conference in October

 I’m proud to announce that I have been selected to speak at the European SharePoint Conference, held in Berlin 17-20 October 2011.
 This is the largest SharePoint conference in Europe this year and there are plenty of good speakers and sessions, so get your seat while they still are available.
 I will have two sessions: Integrating Office 365 and Windows Azure - Tuesday, 18th at 11:15 This session focuses on how to extend Office 365 using Windows Azure.
+Playing in the Sandbox - Wednesday, 29th at 11:15 One of my favorite topics; understand the SharePoint 2010 Sandbox and overcome its limitations.
+I will be bringing a few copies of my book, so make sure that you attend my sessions and have a chance to win one.

 Visual Studio